 In connecting with my uncle Kenny and my aunt Gwen (I wish my dad was still alive so I could ask him some if this) – they moved in to 102 Anvik Avenue (in Témiscaming) in or about 1955.

 At that time Témiscaming was a company (CIP) town and the company owned everything including the homes.
-The company sold the houses in or about 1972, Sally and Benny bought theirs.
+CIP sold the houses in or about 1972, Sally and Benny bought theirs.
 The row house was tiny.
 4 rooms total (living room, kitchen, 2 bedrooms, 1 washroom).
 It was only 2 stories, no basement.
 Aunty Gwen remembers them digging out the basement until they hit a big rock … they were able to move the furnace down there.
-Only the front bedroom had closet space … Grampa built one in the back room for the 3 girls … that and a double bed.
+Only the front bedroom had closet space … Grampa built one in the back room for the 3 girls … that and a double bed … for all 3 of them.
 The bathroom had a toilet and bathtub … no sink.
 They were 9 living there – 7 kids, 2 adults.
-There was also an enclosed, unheated back porch.
+The row house had an enclosed, unheated back porch.
 The whole space was about 600 sq ft.
-The address was originally 502 Elm Ave, but the Dutch Elm disease killed all the Elm trees ands the town renamed it Anvik Ave and renumbered the houses….. the number became 102 instead of 502.
+The address was originally 502 Elm Ave, but Dutch Elm disease killed all the Elm trees, and the town renamed it Anvik Ave and renumbered the houses…. the number became 102 instead of 502.

-Her husband Benjamin George passed away, at home, on June 17, 1977, in Verdun, Québec, at the age of 61.
+Sally’s husband Benjamin George passed away, on June 17, 1977, in Verdun, Québec, whilst visiting.
+They had just visited their other children in Kitchener, Ontario.
+He was 61.
 They had been married 31 years.

 Gramma Sally ending up selling the house to Lucien Bernard for $6,000 in 1978 and moved to Verdun, Québec to live with her daughter Gwen, son-in-law Serge and her grandkids Marc and Caroline.